 The spectrometer is first calibrated by setting the frequency of light being shone through a sample, and then creating a blank to set an absorbance reading to compare the sample to.
 The blank is used to calibrate a neutral reading.
 So let’s say, for example, you are testing for oxygen levels in blood using mass spectrometry.
 The blank would contain non-oxygenated blood as the blank, since the other components of the blood sample would remain constant.
 The frequency would then be set to correspond to the color you are testing for (in this case 450-500 Hz range, the frequency of red light which would not be absorbed by the oxidized blood, or 650-750Hz range, to correspond with the blue spectrum on non-oxygenated blood).
 Depending on what color light is being shone on the sample, the absorption level would react accordingly.
 If you are using red light, the absorption value would be lower as more red light is being reflected as the blood is more oxygenated.
 If you are using blue light, absorption would increase with oxygenation as more blue light is being absorbed by the sample.

 This method would be used to test urine samples for compounds that either absorb or reflect light frequencies other than what normal urine would.
-You can bypass this very easily and figure out how to pass a urine drug test fast with the tips we will share with you on drug testing.
-In order to get a comprehensive result, one could also systematically go through the visible light spectrum and recalibrate the spectrometer in fixed increments, and test the absorption level of each color light shone on the sample.
 This would provide an absorption spectrum showing how the sample reacts to each frequency of visible light.
 This could then be compared to the absorption spectrum of a normal sample of urine to find any anomalies within the tested sample, with some room for error as the translucency of urine is highly affected by the level of hydration in the body.
 If there is a much higher or lower absorption level of a certain frequency, it can be reasoned the sample has been tampered with.

 While this type of test is less common than urine tests, blood tests are virtually impossible to beat.
 That isn’t to say they aren’t without their own drawbacks though.
 The first and biggest problem with blood tests is that while dugs and alcohol can remain in the body for extended periods of time, they leave the bloodstream relatively quickly by comparison.
 Some substances can leave the blood stream in as little as six hours time (for example, LSD on average leaves the blood stream anywhere from 0-3 hours from use).
 This, combined with the higher cost and longer processing times before getting a result makes this type of test much less common than urine testing.
 The results can take upwards of one week to process, and requires specialized equipment.
 Blood tests are most commonly used by insurance companies when determining rates for certain kinds of policies, as well as by potential employers.
 Most commonly though, blood tests are used in court orders.
 Due to the short window of time the substances can remain in a person’s bloodstream, the best way to pass this kind of tests is to simply stop taking the substance and wait for your body to purge it from the bloodstream naturally.
 This process can be sped up by drinking water and eating a healthy diet to speed up the metabolic process.
 Using other substances to adulterate the sample is not recommended, as the tests run on blood samples can easily pick up adulterating substances and would immediately call the validity of the sample into question.